nthiebes/old-world-builder/docs/datasets.md

   "name_it": String, // Italian name
   "name_pl": String, // Polish name
   "name_cn": String, // Chinese name
-  "points": Number, // Points for each model "minimum": Number, // Minimum number of models of the unit "maximum": Number, // Maximum number of models of the unit
+  "named": Boolean, // Used for composition rules validation "points": Number, // Points for each model "minimum": Number, // Minimum number of models of the unit "maximum": Number, // Maximum number of models of the unit